 You may put it into a box.
 The box is filled with other things and is stuck in storage.

-Maybe it deserves a little better treatment than that, primarily when it deals with the period before you moved or changed in some way.
+Maybe it deserves a little better treatment than that, primarily when it deals with the period before you changed in some way.

 Today, looking forward, you’re looking into the unknown, the nascent future.